omahs/composable/frame/staking-rewards/README.md

 Any protocol is able to rewards the stakers by calling the `StakingRewards::transfer_reward` implementation of this pallet.

-### Epoches

-Rewards accumulated in epochs.

-User may stake amount and get fNFT, but it will not start earn until next epoch start.

-After each epoch end, there is short period of time it takes to collect rewards and put new fNFTs into rewarding state.

-During epoch users are protected from dilution made by other users who stake.

-During rewarding state amid epochs, rewards got to fNFTs, not to the owner of fNFTs.

 ### Positions operations

 #### Split positions